SPARC-FAIR-Codeathon/sparc-spy/README.md

 <br/>

 ## Reporting issues
-To report an issue or suggest a new feature, please use the [issues page](https://github.com/SPARC-FAIR-Codeathon/sparc-imp/issues).
+To report an issue or suggest a new feature, please use the [issues page](https://github.com/SPARC-FAIR-Codeathon/sparc-fold/issues).
 TODO
 Please check existing issues before submitting a new one.
 ## Contributing

 To contribute: fork this repository and submit a pull request.
 Before submitting a pull request, please read our [Contributing Guidelines](CONTRIBUTING.md) and [Code of Conduct](CODE_OF_CONDUCT.md).
 If you found this tool helpful, please add a GitHub Star to support further developments!

 ### Project structure
-* '/sparc_imp/' - Parent directory of sparc-imp python module.
+* '/sparc_fold/' - Parent directory of sparc-fold python module.
-* '/sparc_imp/core/'
+* '/sparc_fold/core/'
 * `/resources/`
 * '/tutorials/'